environmentalomics/handlebar/README.md

 # Handlebar

-==Introduction==
+## Introduction

-This is the user guide for the barcode database.
-If you are going to be adding information to the database then you must at least be familiar with the material in this introductory section.
+Handlebar is a database for tracking your barcoded samples.
+If you are going to be adding information to an existing database then you must at least be familiar with the material in this introductory section.
 The web interface is designed to be largely self-documenting, so once you understand the basic operation of the system you can just go ahead and try it out.

 NOTE: As with any database, one of the most important aspects is making sure that the data entered is consistent and complete.
 The database will do some basic checking of the information you submit, but it is vital that you are familiar with the conventions and standards for the items you are labelling.
 These will be specific to the different groups and different sample types, so they are outside the scope of this document.
 Such usage information can be stored as comments in the database and viewed via the website - see the section '''barcode types''' below for more details.

-===Basic Principles===
+## Basic Principles

 The fundamental principle of the online database is that stored items are given a unique number, and that information relating to the sample is entered into a spreadsheet against that number.
 The database then ingests this information so that it can be shared by multiple users, and across multiple sites.
 As all the sample information related to a project accumulates, searching and reporting is possible.
 Once a project is completed, sets of sample data can be published - that is, the information on the codes is made publicly available.

 The online database is not dependent on the use of any specific barcoding hardware.
 It is perfectly possibly, though tedious, to hand-write the code numbers onto the stored samples.
 Any printing system capable of outputting numbered codes is suitable for use with the barcode database, but we do support a standard set of hardware and this is detailed below.

-===Barcode Blocks, Users and Barcode Types===
+## Barcode Blocks, Users and Barcode Types

 Barcodes are allocated by the system in blocks of up to 1000.
 The reason for the allocation step is to make sure that all code numbers are unique over different sites.
 Allocating a block of codes does not mean that you have to actaully use any or all of them.
 It simply means they are available for use.
 When you download a spreadsheet from the system to edit the information, you will download a block at a time.